 We are in an early stage of development, which may require significant additional investment for research and development, manufacturing, clinical testing, and regulatory submissions prior to commercialization.
 Investors must evaluate our business in light of the uncertainties and complexities affecting a development stage pharmaceutical company.
-We have only recently commenced clinical development and there can be no assurance that any products will be developed.
+There can be no assurance that any products will be developed.
 Any product would be unsuccessful if it: